-Chandra has a single X-ray telescope and a moveable Science Instrument Module (SIM), upon which ACIS is mounted.
-The ACIS focal plane consists of ten CCD devices (model CCID17), eight of which are front-illuminated (FI) and two of which are back-illuminated (BI).
+Chandra has a single X-ray telescope and a moveable Science Instrument Module (SIM), which can move ACIS in and out of the telescope focus.
+The ACIS focal plane consists of ten CCD devices (model CCID17), eight of which are frontilluminated (FI) and two of which are back-illuminated (BI).
 The layout of the ACIS devices is shown in Figure 1.
 The CCD characteristics are summarized in Table 1 and described in detail by Garmire et al. (2003).

 Suzaku has four XIS instruments, each with an independent X-ray Telescope (XRT) and focal plane assembly.
 The four devices are model CCID41, comprising three FI chips (XIS0, XIS2, and XIS3) and one BI (XIS1).
+The layout of the XIS devices is shown in Figure 2.
 One of the FI devices (XIS2) was damaged by a likely micrometorite strike in October 2006 and has been unused since that time.
 The CCDs are summarized in Table 1 and described in detail by Koyama et al. (2007).
 The XIS devices are physically very similar to the ACIS devices with one notable exception, the addition of charge injection capabilities in the XIS CCID41 (Bautz et al. 2007).
-This is described in further detail in Section ??.